ArchivedRepos/hwa-cli-backup/README.md

 npm i -g hwa-cli
 ```

+## Usage
-Then, to convert your existing Chrome app, run:
+To convert your existing Chrome app, run:
 ```
 hwa convert path/to/chrome/app.crx
 ```
 `hwa-cli` supports the following formats: `.crx`, `.zip`.

 You should see an `.appx` file in the current directory.

+##Submission
+When you are ready, you can submit your app in the [Windows Dev Center](https://dev.windows.com/en-us)

+## Additional Guidance